ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

  Some synchronous methods are disallowed in `<amp-script>` and replaced with alternatives, such as [`Element.getBoundingClientRect()`](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect)).
 Because `Element.getBoundingClientRect()` could not be implemented in a Web Worker, an async alternative to it, `getBoundingClientRectAsync()`, is provided. `getBoundingClientRectAsync()` returns a [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) instead of returning the result directly.

-View [this chart](https://github.com/ampproject/worker-dom/blob/master/web_compat_table.md) to see WorkedDOM supported APIs.
+View [this chart](https://github.com/ampproject/worker-dom/blob/master/web_compat_table.md) to see WorkerDOM supported APIs.